This article applies to:

 5. Renaming a Session

 The Session host names Sessions upon creating them.
-Afterwards, Sessions can be renamed from the Studio panel by the Session host only.
+Afterwards, Sessions can be renamed from the Studio panel by the Session host or attendees with Full Control permissions.

 To rename a Session:

 - Join the Studio Session in Revu.

 - From the Session Settings dialog box, edit the Session Name field.

 - Click OK.

 The Session is now renamed and should immediately show in the Studio panel.

 Other versions of this article